brucedkyle/architectures/docs/sustainableenterprise/assetlifecycle.md

-# Product lifecycle management
+# Asset lifecycle management

-Waste and water management are among the high priority items that are part of environmental sustainability goals.
+Waste management are among the high priority items that are part of environmental sustainability goals.

 Visibility of an organization's assets and associated material components and gain insights into its global waste profile, the company can better engage the waste management team, supply chain team, equipment manufacturers and waste haulers.